mintopia/atemlib/readme.txt

 MIT LICENSE
 -----------

-Copyright (C) 2014 by Michael Smith
+Copyright (C) 2016 by Jessica Smith

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal